Samson and Goliath (cranes): Recent history

 On 4 April 2007, Samson collided with the long jib of smaller rail-mounted "Henson" tower crane, sending the smaller crane tumbling to the ground.
 The smaller crane weighed 95 tonnes and stood at a height of 25 m, compared to Samson's 106 m.
 Three industrial painters working on another rail-mounted crane were close to the jib as it fell, eventually crashing onto the ground.
 Information about the incident was not released until mobile-phone footage of the event was published on YouTube.

 In October 2007, Goliath re-entered service after five years, an occurrence described by a company spokesman as underlining the yard's growing workload.

-In April 2020, during the beginning of the COVID-19 pandemic, the crane's horn was sounded for the first time in 20 years.
-Being the loudest siren in Belfast, it was heard all over the city whilst its populace were in lockdown.
+In April 2020, during the beginning of the COVID-19 pandemic lockdown, the cranes' sirens were sounded for the first time in 20 years in honour of NHS staff.
+The sound carried over Belfast and as far away as Carrickfergus.

-First shown in February 2021, Goliath appears repeatedly as part of series 1 of BBC One's drama Bloodlands, with postcards of the crane a key clue in the murder investigation.
+Goliath appears repeatedly as part of series 1 of BBC One's drama Bloodlands, with postcards of the crane a key clue in the murder investigation.

+As of August 2026, Goliath was the first to undergo refurbishment to return both cranes to service as part of Harland and Wolff's contract to build three vessels for the Royal Fleet Auxiliary.
+These will be the first ships built in Belfast since MV Anvil Point in 2003.